Keep your thinking ahead of the game.

 ~ Joan Owen, FliP U’s Director of Connecting the Dots

-Being the Director of Connecting of Dots at FliP U means thinking about leadership and followership a lot, and how these skills can help people at work: yourself; your co-workers; your boss; or even a project team.
+Being the Director of Connecting the Dots at FliP U means thinking about leadership and followership a lot, and how these skills can help people at work: yourself; your co-workers; your boss; or even a project team.

 In their book, Sam and Marc talk about leading and following as two sides of an unspoken contract between you and your boss.
 The leadership role is about commitment to people and engagement is about choosing how you show up at work.